 I am sure there must be others – all suggestions welcomed!

 This is the most common team game, also referred to as freerider.
 Freeloading is one of the biggest issues in any form of collaboration, particularly virtual, as research shows the absence of direct personal interaction makes it more likely that a player will let another (remote) player down.
-Freeloading and what to do to stop it is described in more detail in Five tips for stopping team freeriders.
 In a sense many of these other games are variations on the freeloader theme.

 This is hard to spot for a while as the player is trying to trick you into thinking they are engaging.
-One of its symptoms is quick replies to emails and messages of a very short variety such as 'neat', 'worth discussing', 'will get back to you on this'.
+One of its symptoms is quick replies to emails and messages of a very short variety such as ‘neat’, ‘worth discussing’, ‘will get back to you on this’.
 To pseudo-engagers you just have to track the last 3 replies of the player and ask yourself do these replies show evidence of the player having read and understood the correspondance.
 In other words could a random reply generator have created these replies (idea for a product!!!!).
 In real-time team communications the pseudo-engager is often guilty of excessive multi-tasking during meetings and not dedicating sufficient attention.
-(For more on the etiquette of virtual engagement see Intrusive Mobile and Internet Technologies: an etiquette for socially responsible use).
 Often a pseudo-engager is over-stretched and playing this game across all their teams.